UncleTensor/BittAudio/README.md

 In general, the resource demands of text-to-speech models can vary significantly.
 Larger models often necessitate more powerful GPUs and additional system resources.
 It is advisable to consult the documentation or model repository for the specific requirements of each model.
 Additionally, if GPU acceleration is employed, having a compatible GPU with enough VRAM is typically advantageous for faster processing.

-Certainly!
 Below are instructions for using the arguments in `miner.py` and `validator.py`:

 ### Instructions for `miner.py`: